47 YEARS OF HNBA ACHIEVEMENTS

 - Launched programs and initiatives to support the advancement and development of Latino/a students and legal professionals, and the Hispanic community at large, in areas of education, professional development, economic opportunity, and community awareness; programs such as: the HNBA Latina Commission, La Promesa en el Derecho (The Promise in the Law), the HNBA Legal Career Fair, the HNBA/Microsoft Intellectual Property Law Institute (IPLI), HNBA Journal of Law and Policy, the HNBA Online Career Center, the HNBA/MetLife Mentorship Program, the HNBA/LEF Legal Education Action Program (LEAP), HNBA Youth Symposium, and the HNBA Speed Networking and Corporate Connection Program.

-- Launched the annual HNBA Legislative Day in Washington D.C., with the purpose of providing networking activities and advocacy opportunities before members of Congress and White House officials, on issues of importance to the HNBA and to the Hispanic community.
+- Launched the annual HNBA Advocacy Day in Washington D.C., with the purpose of providing networking activities and advocacy opportunities before members of Congress and Executive Branch Officials, on issues of importance to the HNBA and to the Hispanic community.

-- Launched the Collaborative Bar Leadership Academy (CBLA), a joint initiative of the Hispanic National Bar Association (HNBA), the National Bar Association (NBA), the National Asian Pacific American Bar Association (NAPABA), and the National Native American Bar Association (NNABA), in collaboration with the American Bar Association (ABA).
-CBLA is a multi-day, intensive leadership training program designed to train future bar association leaders and to strengthen the legal profession by fostering deeper relationships and collaboration between the bar associations.
+- Launched the Collaborative Bar Leadership Academy (CBLA), a joint initiative of the Hispanic National Bar Association (HNBA), the National Bar Association (NBA), the National Asian Pacific American Bar Association (NAPABA), the National LGBT Bar Association, and the National Native American Bar Association (NNABA), in collaboration with the American Bar Association (ABA).
+CBLA is a multi-day, intensive leadership training program designed to train future bar association leaders, to promote diversity and inclusion, and to strengthen the legal profession by fostering deeper relationships and collaboration between the bar associations.